Constitution for the United States of Africa

 (13) (b) Additional information.
 To the extent feasible, the Directorate shall require that software developed for use in federal elections of the United States of Africa have the ability for any person to file any designation, statement or report in electronic form.

-(16) The Directorate shall register political organizations and monitor their funding sources,
+(16) The directorate shall register political organizations, monitor their funding sources,

-(19) The Directorate shall appoint and train returning officers and ensure they provide competent and efficient management of the electoral process nationwide.
-It shall recruit seasonal election personnel to staff its polling centers in every state under the supervision of returning officers.
+(19) The directorate shall appoint and train returning officers and ensure they provide competent and efficient management of the electoral process nationwide.
+It shall recruit seasonal election personnel, under the supervision of returning officers, to staff its polling centers in every state.

 (21) The Directorate is mandated to adjust the boundaries of federal electoral districts following each decennial census.

 (22) The Directorate shall carry out studies on alternative voting methods and, with the approval of the Chamber, test electronic voting for possible future use in elections.

 (1) The term "election" means a primary, general, special or runoff election.